agnescameron/agnescameron.info/collections/_projects/pwh.md

 date: 2025-04-16
 ---

-Kat and I reworked Prokofiev's Peter and the Wolf for the Peckham Chamber Orchestra (PCO), which we performed in April 2025.
-The idea had come about a couple of months prior -- a way to integrate the More Roar synth sound (which, as an FM synth, has a rich woodwind-like quality) into an orchestral piece.
+[Kat](https://otherkat.com/) and I reworked Prokofiev's Peter and the Wolf for the [Peckham Chamber Orchestra](https://peckhamchamberorchestra.co.uk/) (PCO), which we performed in April 2025.
+The idea had come about a couple of months prior -- a way to integrate the [MORE ROAR](/more-roar) synth sound (which, as an FM synth, has a rich woodwind-like quality) into an orchestral piece.

 PCO is a community orchestra, and I've played oboe with them for a year this spring.
 It has a fairly unique non-hierarchical structure, and orchestra members can volunteer to conduct the orchestra in rotation.